What is an exoplanet?

 Astronomers differentiate between the alphanumeric "designations" and alphabetical "proper names."
 All stars and exoplanets have designations, but very few have proper names.

 In recent years, the International Astronomical Union, the international authority for the naming of celestial objects, has started the process of adopting proper names for exoplanets.
 The first batch of named exoplanets came from a contest open to the public, and included about 15 stars and 20 exoplanets.
 From the contest, the first giant exoplanet discovered in 1995 (51 Peg b) was named "Dimidium" and its host star (51 Peg) "Helvetios."
-Keep your eyes open for future exoplanet naming opportunities via the IAU!

 Why does NASA's planet count differ from other databases?

-Different online databases of expoplanet discoveries have varying criteria for what they count as an exoplanet discovery, and some are more lenient than others.
+Different online databases of exoplanet discoveries have varying criteria for what they count as an exoplanet discovery, and some are more lenient than others.
 There's no universally accepted 'official' count.
-NASA's Expolanet Archive, the database this visualization uses for its exoplanet count, requires that planets be documented in a published scientific paper that's been reviewed and approved by other astronomers.
+NASA's Exoplanet Archive, the database this visualization uses for its exoplanet count, requires that planets be documented in a published scientific paper that's been reviewed and approved by other astronomers.
 It's more strict than some other online databases.

 I heard about a new exoplanet that isn't listed under 'latest discoveries' in this visualization.
 Why isn't it listed there?